-logical indicates whether the Z-scores are calculated (takes longer time to run). zscores either one of "full", "window", "overlap" or "smooth".
-This defines how the method data is used for theintegrated.analysis. full: the whole dependent data region is taken. window: takes the middle of the dependent probe and does the integration on the independent probes that are within the window given at window-size given by window. overlap: does the integration on the independent probes that are within the start and end of the dependent probes given at dep. end. smooth: does smooth on the dependent probes with smoothing factor given at smooth. lambda, finds the value of smooth for each independent probe and does the integration on them.
-Only needed when method = "smooth", default smooth.lambda = 2 dep.end numeric or character either the name of the column "end" in the dependent data or, when not available, an numeric value which indicates the end deviating from the start.
-When a numeric value is inserted, the function will do: start + dep.end = end.
+logical indicates whether the Z-scores are calculated (takes longer time to run).
+If zscores = FALSE, only P-values are calculated.

+either one of "full", "window", "overlap" or "smooth".
+This defines how the data is used for theintegrated.analysis. full: the whole dependent data region is taken. window: takes the middle of the dependent probe and does integrated.analysis 13 the integration on the independent probes that are within the window given at window-size given by window. overlap: does the integration on the independent probes that are within the start and end of the dependent probes given at dep.end. smooth: does smooth on the dependent probes with smoothing factor given at smooth.lambda, finds the value of smooth for each independent probe and does the integration on them.
+Only needed when method = "smooth", default smooth.lambda = 2 dep.end numeric or charact numeric or character either the name of the column "end" in the dependent data or, when not available, an numeric value which indicates the end deviating from the start.
+When a numeric value is inserted, the function will do: start+ dep.end = end.
 Only needed when method = "window" or "overlap".